 I have always enjoyed photography, starting off with 35mm slides in my earlier years but have never really had the time to get involved as I was self employed.
 Things got more serious when my grandsons began to play football, which developed my interest in taking action shots with a Konica Minolta Dynax 5D.
 As time went on I invested in new Canon equipment and now that I have finally retired I intend to spend more time on wildlife photography which is my real passion.
 I love all aspects of photography, landscape and macro.
 Looking through the lens and seeing images close up reveals a complete new world which the eye does not see.

-I have been with Bedworth & Exhall Camera Club for 3 years now and find it a friendly place where people exchange views, information and techniques to develop their photographic skills.
+I have been with Bedworth & Exhall Camera Club for a number of years now and find it a friendly place where people exchange views, information and techniques to develop their photographic skills.

 Brian is a veteran photographer with a background in newspapers and journalism.